starling021/ehtools/README.md

 Do it with install.sh

-    1) create login and password from install.sh (login: ehtools password: sloothe)
+    1) create login and password from install.sh (defaults: login: ehtools password: sloothe)

 Do it when you are going to exit from ehtools

-    2) when you are going to exit framework, exit with shortcuts - 0 or exit (DO NOT JUST CLOSE EHTOOLS WINDOW!)
+    2) when you are going to exit framework, exit with shortcuts - 0 or exit

+    WARNING: Do not just close ehtools window!

 Do not do it when you are going to exit from ehtools